caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/usage-examples.md

 defined in ``qiime2.sdk.usage.Usage``.
 This "Usage API" is common to all Usage drivers, which reimplement the methods to meet their own needs.
-Full details are available in the :doc:`/api-reference/usage/index` reference.

 .. code-block:: python